 Investing in future industry talentplus

-Media Solutions’ Picture of Life project is a social and environmental education initiative which has been running since 2014.
+Media Solutions’ “Creativity for Life” project is a social and environmental education initiative which has been running since 2014.

 Charity/Employee Volunteering/Giving Backplus

-Donating to charitable causes and active participation in local communities is an essential focus across the Group.
-Our employees give generously with their time and money, and in 2021, we estimate that the Group as a whole donated approximately £69,000 across the globe.
+Donating to charitable causes is a core focus of the Group.
+Our employees give generously with their time and money.
+In 2022, we estimate that the Group donated approximately £44,000 to charitable causes.

 We encourage a culture of active participation in the communities in which we operate.
 Staff worldwide give their time and money to various social programmes in their local communities.
 Our HR policies allow employees to take time off from work to support social programmes and charities.